lambda-feedback/comparePhysicalQuantities/app/docs/user.md

 All input parameters need to be supplied via the **Grading parameters** panel.

 There are seven optional parameters that can be set: `elementary_functions`, `substitutions`, `quantities`, `strict_syntax`, `rtol`, `atol` and `comparison`.

+## `custom_feedback`

+Custom feedback can be set on a per-task basis. **Note:** Custom feedback only supports fixed strings, this means that for some situations the custom feedback cannot be as detailed as the default feedback.

+The parameter must be set as a dictionary with keys from the feedback tags listed below.
+The value for each key can be any string.

+### Feedback tags for all comparisons
+- `PARSE_ERROR_WARNING` Response cannot be parsed as an expression or physical quantity.
+- `PER_FOR_DIVISION` Warns about risk of ambiguity when using `per` instead `/` for division.
+- `STRICT_SYNTAX_EXPONENTIATION` Warns that `^` cannot be used for exponentiation when `strict_syntax` is set to `true`.
+- `QUANTITIES_NOT_WRITTEN_CORRECTLY` Text in error message that appears if list of quantities could not be parsed.
+- `SUBSTITUTIONS_NOT_WRITTEN_CORRECTLY` Text in error message that appears if list of substitutions could not be parsed.

+### Feedback tags for `buckinghamPi` comparison

+- `VALID_CANDIDATE_SET` Message that is displayed when a response is found to be a valid set of groups. **Note:** setting this will not affect the Correct/Incorrect message, it will only add further text.
+- `NOT_DIMENSIONLESS` Message displayed when at least one groups is not dimensionless.
+- `MORE_GROUPS_THAN_REFERENCE_SET` Message displayed when the response contains more groups than necessary.
+- `CANDIDATE_GROUPS_NOT_INDEPENDENT` Message displayed when the groups in the response are not independent.
+- `TOO_FEW_INDEPENDENT_GROUPS` Message displayed when the response contains fewer groups than necessary.
+- `UNKNOWN_SYMBOL` Message displayed when the response contains some undefined symbol.
+- `SUM_WITH_INDEPENDENT_TERMS`  Message displayed when the response has too few groups but one (or more) of the groups is a sum with independent terms.

 ## `elementary_functions`